 Manayunk, Queen Village

 Hipster beer bar specializing in burgers, hot dogs, and tots

 Lucky’s helps you out by sorting the menu into breakfast-y brunch stuff and lunch-ier brunch stuff, including fried chicken egg sandwiches, French toast burgers, and all the tater tots coated in Main Street sauce you can eat.
 If you’re in the mood for some brunch drinks (and really, who isn't?), Lucky’s also offers the much-coveted beermosa (and regular mimosas too, of course).

-Brunch specials at this long-running brunch and lunch eatery change every week, but you can always count on a long list of classic breakfast dishes (like eggs florentine or buttermilk pancakes) and signature meals (like the black bread BLT or potato pancake Benedict).
-Specials often introduce more niche tastes, like a Korean flank steak rice bowl with kimchi or banana-stuffed French toast with peanut butter.
+Brunch specials at this long-running brunch and lunch eatery change every week, but you can always count on a long list of a classic breakfast dishes (eggs Florentine or buttermilk pancakes) and signature meals (black bread BLT or potato pancakes).
+Specials offer more niche tastes, like a Korean flank steak rice bowl with kimchi or banana-stuffed French toast with peanut butter.

 For elevated Southern comfort food, The Little Lion offers shareable brunch plates like BBQ chicken thighs, smoked salmon, and cheese plates.
-Try the Lion Burger for the essential breakfast burger, or go for the short rib hash slathered in IPA cheese sauce.
-The airy digs, housed in a renovated bank, instantly make your brunch an upscale affair.
+Try the Lion Burger for the essential breakfast burger, or go for the short rib hash drenched in IPA cheese sauce.
+The lofty digs, housed in a renovated bank, make brunch an effortlessly upscale affair.

 We already love White Dog’s $14 bottomless brunch deal, but the goodness doesn’t stop there.
 The ultra-decadent, churros waffle with cinnamon sugar, chocolate ganache, dulce de leche creme, and berry preserves will double as brunch and dessert, but if you’re going for something a little more reasonable you can choose from a variety of cage-free egg dishes and other fresh, farm-to-table innovations.